metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 CloudWisdom uses a minimal config file template to add a single memory metric to your instances.

-1. Use the following JSON to create and an agent config file:
+1. Use the following JSON to create an agent config file:

 ```
 {